-6. Before considering who should be appointed to the sitting Panel, the President must first consider whether he or she has any material conflicts or biases that would prevent him or her from appointing the sitting Panel.
-If such a conflict or bias exists, the President advises that he or she is absent from the office of President, due to a conflict which prevents him or her from carrying out the duties of President.
+6. Before considering who should be appointed to the sitting Panel, the President must first consider whether they have any material conflicts or biases that would prevent them from appointing the sitting Panel.
+If such a conflict or bias exists, the President advises that they are absent from the office of President, due to a conflict which prevents them from carrying out the duties of President.
 An acting President is then charged with the responsibility for appointing the sitting Panel.
 Pursuant to a standing instrument under subsection 182(1)(b), there are currently two members who may become acting President.

-&lt;sup>1 Unless stated otherwise, the term "President" when used in this paper refers to the person appointed under section 173 of the ASIC Act.
+1 Unless stated otherwise, the term "President" when used in this paper refers to the person appointed under section 173 of the ASIC Act.